-If you’re looking to up the ante in your outdoor patio or porch décor making a solar lamp will do the trick.
+If you’re looking to up the ante in your outdoor patio or porch décor making a solar table lamp will do the trick.
 This easy DIY project takes less than an hour to put together for a really sophisticated update.

 I recently refreshed our outdoor front porch/door décor.
 (I never know what to call that space!)
 It’s not a porch because it’s not covered.
 Is it a patio?…it doesn’t have floors; only mulch.